12 Tips on Using Social Media to Create Events Everyone Talks About

 Tip #2: Focus your efforts and make a plan.
 Pick one or two social media platforms to focus your energies on, and choose what your audience prefers.
 Designate someone with your nonprofit or association to steward your social media plans for the event.
 Pre-write some content for your blog or Facebook page based on what you think will happen during the conference that week and dump it into drafts, then update it with photos and new information before hitting publish.
 Find out how easy it is for people to charge up their devices at your event location – are electrical outlets readily available?
 Or will you need to add some charging stations for your attendees?
 Offer free wifi so everyone can stay online and easily participate.

 Tip #3: Promote your event online in more places than just your website.
 Having a website for your event is a given.
 But make sure you talk about your event on your own social media channels.
+And as we all know it that it’s a fairy tale that people don’t buy youtube views, so why not make a youtube video about your event explaining everything and promote it using a company you can help the video get tons of views and popularity.
 It can be very easy for organizations with a long-established running event to just “do” what they have always done because they know it’s worked in the past.
 But think outside the box.
 Share information via LinkedIn.
 Consider using free event management and marketing tools like EventBrite.
 Cross-promote from Facebook to Twitter and vice versa.

 Tip #4: Create a social media directory for conference participants.
 You have to make sharing simple for people.
 If you create a printed program for the conference – include Twitter handles for speakers in the program next to the presentation, and put the official event hashtag in the header or footer on every page.
 I’m always amazed at how often I attend a conference, hold in my hand a beautifully-produced and mega-planned program – and there are no Twitter handles in it – reducing speakers at times to spelling out their handles for the audience’s benefit.
 If you have an app for your event (not uncommon nowadays) include social media for speakers, as well as social media handles for attendees (make sure you get permission to share information like this on your event registration and speaker forms).